SkyScape planetarium program

 The lunar and planetary positions are derived from Steve Moshier's planetary routines at www.moshier.net.

 The program also understands Swiss Ephemeris files if they're available; these can be downloaded from http://www.astro.com/swisseph/ and should be stored in the same directory as the skyscape.jar file.
+It's highly recommended to do this if you're interested in knowing the planets' positions, since these calculations are much more accurate than the formulae built into the program.

 Java is a trademark of Sun microsystems.